As many of you may know, Disney World is basically just a giant hard hat area at the moment.

 Epcot’s entrance is undergoing a major overhaul.
 It doesn’t look and feel quite like the classic Epcot we all know and love in its current state, so brace yourself for a dramatic impact.
 The Leave-a-Legacy monoliths have been removed from both sides of the entryway and are being relocated to just outside of the park.

 Although the work is being mostly hidden by a sea of construction walls, a ride atop the monorail tracks reveals how extensive the project truly is.

-The construction continues on the other side of Spaceship Earth as the Fountain of Nations is also “having work done”.
-And although we know changes will be coming soon to Spaceship Earth as well, the attraction remains open and unchanged — for now.
+Although we know changes will be coming soon to Spaceship Earth as well, the attraction remains open and unchanged — for now.

 Spaceship Earth is closing soon — and we finally have some answers to our questions!
 Find out more here!

 EPCOT’S ENTRANCE, FUTURE WORLD AND FOUNTAIN OF NATIONS CONSTRUCTION EFFECTS: